 What’s a bed skirt?

-Practical storage solution and beautiful decor detail in one, our machine washable bed skirts for single/twin, King, Queen or double/full size beds come in 30, 40 and 50 cm heights and are available in hundreds of colours and patterns.
+Practical storage solution and beautiful decor detail in one, our machine washable bed skirts for single/twin, King, Queen or double/full size beds come in 30 cm, 40cm, 50cm and 60 cm heights and are available in hundreds of colours and patterns.
 They’re designed to work on beds with 4 legs (not just IKEA models) but not on beds that have foot boards or any kind of protruding exterior frame (like IKEA’s Malm bed for instance).
 Beds are made and configured differently in different countries - the key thing to remember is that bed skirts are made to fit underneath your mattress.

 (1) The skirt fabric surrounds the bed’s base on three sides (it’s not meant to appear at the head of your bed since many beds are pushed up against a wall and/or have fastened headboards).